What is a business book ghostwriter?

-A ghostwriter (sometime referred to as a ghost writer) plays a number of roles in the collaborative process.
-You should expect any professional business ghostwriter to ask thoughtful questions, be a good listener, help translate, generate, and shape ideas, offer support, act as devil’s advocate, and write well.
+A business book ghostwriter plays a number of roles in the collaborative process.
+You should expect your writer to ask thoughtful questions, be a good listener, help translate, generate, and shape ideas, offer support, act as devil’s advocate, and write well.

 What sort of topics do you write about?